Bilateral Relations

 Trade and economic relations

 The US-Armenia trade and economic relations were regulated by the US-Armenia Task Force (USATF) until 2019.
-The working group sessions convened once a year in the capitals of the two countries.
+The working group sessions are convened once a year in the capitals of the two countries.

-Import (by country of origin)
+import (by country of origin)

-Import (by trading country)
+import (by trading country)

 2020